sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **LIMITED RESOURCES** An embedded system is designed to achive only the defined functions and requirements; the system only needs a certain number of resources and no more.
 That means in most cases, that the harware cannot be upgraded or expanded.
 As such, it's is also very rare that an embedded system can be designed for increase its hardware dependant capabilities, functions, or it is possible to expand its systems parts or modules.
 On the other hand, most of the embedded systems can be re-programmed, so its software can be changed and upgraded, that means thatt it is possible to improve the system, or adapt it to new requirements or new cases, as far as it is possible with the designed hardware.

-**SAFETY**: Is the propierty of a system that evaluates the risk of the ocurrence of an accident (injury or death of people), material, propierty, equipment or resources damage or losses, also enviromental degradation.
+**SAFETY**: Is the propierty of a system that evaluates, weight and analyze the risk of the ocurrence of an accident (injury or death of people), material, propierty, equipment or resources damage or losses, also enviromental degradation.

 **FUNCTIONAL SAFETY** Is propierty of a systems that evaluates the safety of a system that correspond the correct actions according to the system inputs, this also includes detection of potential dangerous states or actions, and activation of protecttion, corrective or mitigation measures.

-Functional safety implies _**active measures**_, an example is the airbag systems in automotive vehicles, when a crash is detected, the safety system is triggered.
+Functional safety implies _**active measures**_, as an example: the airbag systems in automotive vehicles, when a crash is detected, the safety system is triggered.
 On the other hand, a helmet that protects the driver, is a passive system; passive systems do not comply with the functional safety concept.

 The leading standard for functional safety is the IEC 61508.